ducaale/xh/README.md

-      --cert-key <FILE>                  A private key file to use with --cert --ssl <VERSION>                    Force a particular TLS version [possible values: auto, tls1, tls1.1, tls1.2, tls1.3] --https                            Make HTTPS requests if not specified in the URL --http-version <VERSION>           HTTP version to use [possible values: 1.0, 1.1, 2, 2-prior-knowledge] --resolve <HOST:ADDRESS>           Override DNS resolution for specific domain to a custom IP --interface <NAME>                 Bind to a network interface or local IP address -4, --ipv4                             Resolve hostname to ipv4 addresses only -6, --ipv6                             Resolve hostname to ipv6 addresses only -I, --ignore-stdin                     Do not attempt to read stdin --curl                             Print a translation to a curl command --curl-long                        Use the long versions of curl's flags
+      --cert-key <FILE>                  A private key file to use with --cert --ssl <VERSION>                    Force a particular TLS version [possible values: auto, tls1, tls1.1, tls1.2, tls1.3] --https                            Make HTTPS requests if not specified in the URL --http-version <VERSION>           HTTP version to use [possible values: 1.0, 1.1, 2, 2-prior-knowledge, 3-prior-knowledge]
+      --resolve <HOST:ADDRESS>           Override DNS resolution for specific domain to a custom IP --interface <NAME>                 Bind to a network interface or local IP address -4, --ipv4                             Resolve hostname to ipv4 addresses only -6, --ipv6                             Resolve hostname to ipv6 addresses only --unix-socket <FILE>               Connect using a Unix domain socket -I, --ignore-stdin                     Do not attempt to read stdin --curl                             Print a translation to a curl command --curl-long                        Use the long versions of curl's flags